prpatel/Serverless-Workshop-Setup-All-Platforms/README.md

 We recommend this excellent guide for getting OpenWhisk setup locally.
 It will take a while to setup, download and validate.
 Please be sure you are able to setup and deploy a test Cloud Function locally; setting up the IBM Cloud Functions as described in the previous section should take 5 minutes.

 [Setup Apache OpenWhisk locally](http://jamesthom.as/blog/2018/01/19/starting-openwhisk-in-sixty-seconds/)

+*note: you may need to invoke openwhisk in insecure mode when running locally* You can do this by passing the "-i" flag like so: wsk -i action create hello hello.js